MAXOHNO/terminal/README.md

 to make the .jar work you need the config.cfg, it needs to be in a src/core/config.cfg folder.
 The src folder must be in the same location as the .jar

 # Commands
+execute «program»
-execute «program» | Program must be defined in the config.cfg in following format: execute «program» <path»
+| Program must be defined in the config.cfg in following format: execute «program» «path»

+open «folder»
-open «folder»     | Folder must be defined in the config.cfg in following format: open «folder» «path»
+| Folder must be defined in the config.cfg in following format: open «folder» «path»

+visit «website»
-visit «website»   | Website can be defined in the config.cfg in following format: visit «website» «path», otherwise you will just be connected to <website».com
+| Website can be defined in the config.cfg in following format: visit «website» «path», otherwise you will just be connected to <website».com

+search «string»
-search «string»   | Your chosen string will be searched using the google search engine
+| Your chosen string will be searched using the google search engine

+youtube «string»
-youtube «string»  | Your chosen string will be searched using the youtube search engine
+| Your chosen string will be searched using the youtube search engine

 # Shortcuts
 instead of 'execute' you can use 'exec'